 - Employer National Insurance contributions

-In the event of an insolvency, there is likely to be even less cash available for floating chargeholders, unsecured creditors and shareholders; who after November will rank below HMRC preferential debts and fixed chargeholders.
-In many cases these stakeholders will have provided funding, trade credit or other support to the Company before these changes and/or any arrears accruing with HMRC.
+In the event of an insolvency, there is likely to be even less cash available for floating chargeholders, unsecured creditors and shareholders; who after November 2020 ranked below HMRC preferential debts and fixed chargeholders.
+In many cases, these stakeholders may have provided funding, trade credit or other support to the Company before these changes and/or any arrears accruing with HMRC.

 Three possible consequences for SMEs

-- By reducing the security value available to floating chargeholders, there may be an adverse impact on both the cost and availability of finance for businesses, hindering those where additional funding is required as they recover from COVID-19.
-Our advice is for businesses to plan now for the medium-term (12 -24 months) to better understand any funding requirements, and ensure they have appropriate funding in place in good time;
+- By reducing the security value available to floating chargeholders, there may be an adverse impact on both the cost and availability of finance for businesses.
+We would advise planning for the medium-term (12 -24 months) to better understand any funding requirements, and ensure funding is in place in good time;

 - Borrowers may find themselves being asked for additional security, possibly personal guarantees, in order to cover a potential security shortfall.
 They may also be asked for a more detailed suite of management information, which could include a breakdown of amounts owing to HMRC;